MDCarrasco/OCR_P6/README.md

 ## Usage

 Just open 127.0.0.1:5000/templates/home.html in either Chrome or Firefox browser.
+(MacOS) Hit CTRL + C in term when you're done.
+(Windows) Hit CTRL + C in both terms when you are done.